 5. Nebraska (2013)

-Bruce Dern plays the dishevelled and beer-pumped Woody Grant, who believes he won a million-dollar sweepstake prize.
-His son David (played by Will Forte) realizes it's a scam, but still ends up driving him 750 miles to Lincoln, Nebraska.
+In Nebraska, Bruce Dern plays the dishevelled and beer-pumped Woody Grant, who believes he's won a million-dollar sweepstake prize.
+His son David (played by Will Forte) realizes it's a scam, but still ends up driving his father 750 miles to Lincoln, Nebraska.

 Alexander Payne directs this straight-talking comedy-drama, using a black-and-white aesthetic to emphasize the "poetic power" of the landscapes that play such a pivotal role in the story.

 Payne went against the distributors' wishes for Nebraska, who wanted to accommodate a more mainstream audience with color.
-We're glad he stuck to his guns and kept his choice!
+I'm glad he stuck to his guns and kept his choice!

 4. Control (2007)

-Beyond simply being used to achieve a vintage look, the black-and-white aesthetic is a great tool for gloomy artistic expression.
-That fits perfectly with the life of Joy Division singer Ian Curtis, whose life is recounted in Control.
+Beyond simply being used to achieve a vintage look, the black-and-white aesthetic is a great tool for gloomy artistic expression—and that fits perfectly with the life of Joy Division singer Ian Curtis (played by Sam Riley), whose life is explored in Control.

-The Manchester-born musician suffered with epilepsy and depression, sadly committing suicide at the age of 23.
-Anton Corbijn absorbs us into Curtis' painful world, torn between his heart and conscious, exhausted by the demands of his work.
+The Manchester-born musician suffered with epilepsy and depression, then sadly committed suicide at the tender age of 23.
+Anton Corbijn absorbs us into Curtis's painful world, torn between his heart and conscience, exhausted by the demands of his work.

 Sam Riley gives an astounding performance as the late singer, and Corbijn opts for a true sense of realism over the frills and clichés of most celebrity biopics.